Back

 The Setup

 Input.
-The same Gaussian Splat reconstruction from our height study.
-A DJI Matrice 4E flown at 90 m AGL with 80/80 overlap — the same camera drone and flight plan you'd use for any mapping job.
+The same Gaussian Splat reconstruction used in our height study.
+It was captured with a DJI Matrice 4E flown at 90 m AGL with 90/65 overlap — the same camera drone and flight plan you would use for a standard mapping job.

 Pipeline.
 The splat is preprocessed, passed through a transformer-based architecture, and postprocessed.
-Two outputs per splat: a semantic class label and an instance ID.
+Each splat produces two outputs: a semantic class label and an instance ID.

 Validation.
-Hand-collected ground truth from our Forestry and UAS Specialist in the field.
-Every tree walked, identified, and counted across 16 stands.
+Ground truth was collected in the field by our Forestry and UAS Specialist.
+Every tree was walked, identified, and counted across all 16 stands.

 Semantic Segmentation